 Surveys reveal that the overwhelming majority of gun owners support firearm policies such as universal background checks, leading to the belief that there are shared values that can bring gun owners and non-gun owners together to engage in gun violence prevention.
-The researchers are developing and evaluating communication strategies to include all stakeholders in firearm violence prevention.
+The project team is developing and evaluating communication strategies to include all stakeholders in firearm violence prevention.
 They aim to identify the values that bridge backgrounds and perspectives and develop and test the effectiveness of different message framing strategies in changing gun policy-related attitudes and mindsets and willingness to engage in gun violence prevention.
 By testing the effects of a targeted communication intervention on mindsets and civic engagement, the researchers are determining the extent to which these Making Health A Shared Value Drivers can be changed for an issue that is considered intractable.
-Results from this study will inform policymakers on how to create a more inclusive agreement around firearm violence prevention policies.

 Perceptions of gun-owners perpetuated in the media may not be accurate.

 - Ninety percent of gun owners do not view gun ownership as an important part of their overall identity.